numerodereynolds/numerodereynolds.github.io/README.md

   - /layouts : This folder is it where all the files that do the layout of my site pages will be placed.

     - default.html : This is my main layout.
 This file contains repeated elements on all pages, like <head> or <footer> tags.
+This file makes the maintenance of my site much easier because every time I want to change anything on it (i.e., something on <head> or another code placed in this file) it will appear on every page.